Princeton University

 ROI Score: 94/100 · Exceptional Value

-Princeton charges $62,688 sticker but the average student pays $6,128 net -- a 4-year total of about $24,500.
+Princeton charges $62,688 sticker but the average student pays $6,128 net - a 4-year total of about $24,500.
 That net price rivals community college costs.
-The payback period is 2.2 years, the fastest in this batch.
+The payback period is 2.2 years, the fastest in our dataset.
 Median 10-year earnings reach $110,066.
 Completion rate is 97.6%.
 At 4.6% admissions, it's among the hardest schools in the country to enter.
 Princeton's 5,709 undergraduate enrollment is small for a flagship research institution, which means significant faculty access.
 Top programs by earnings: Computer Science at $217,973 by year four and Economics at $160,763 with a debt-to-earnings ratio of 0.109.
-Princeton's aid policy essentially covers full cost for families earning under $75,000 -- the net price data confirms this.
+Princeton's aid policy essentially covers full cost for families earning under $75,000 - the net price data confirms this.
 The school does not report debt repayment rate data, which slightly reduces the data completeness score.

 Graduates recoup their total investment in just 2.2 years.
 The national average for 4-year schools is closer to 8-10 years.